TheRealMentor/PigGame/README.md

 - The first player to reach 100 points on GLOBAL score wins the game.
 - Players can also set the final winning score (Default is 100).

-Credits: Photo by JESHOOTS.COM on Unsplash
+Credits: - Photo by JESHOOTS.COM on Unsplash.
+         - This is game is made after taking a course on Udemy.